Join live or receive a link to the recording and earn a CE certificate

 Presented by Jim Larimore, Chief Officer for Equity in Learning, Riiid Labs; Madison Jacobs, Co-Founder, The EdTech Equity Project; and Vic Vuchic, Chief Innovation Officer, Digital Promise Global, and Executive Director, Digital Promise Learner Variability Project (LVP)

-Moderated by Barbara A. Pape, Director of Policy and Communications, Learner Variability Project, Digital Promise
+Moderated by Barbara A. Pape, Senior Director, Learner Variability Project, Digital Promise

 Sponsored by Digital Promise

 Watch the Recording Listen to the Podcast

 Closed captioning will be added to the recording within 2 weeks of the live presentation.
 Get a CE Certificate for this edWebinar Learn more.

 Artificial Intelligence (AI) is fast becoming a mainstay in industries including criminal justice, healthcare, and education.
 While AI has had tremendous impacts in many ways, it has also had unintended consequences that have disproportionately impacted marginalized populations, including students of color, those living in poverty, and those with learning disabilities.
 What do educators need to know about AI to leverage its potential and make sure it works effectively and without bias for unserved, underrepresented students?

 This edWebinar first defines what AI is and then describes educational equity issues vulnerable to amplification by AI systems.
 For example, what do teachers need to know about how EdTech product developers need to identify, validate, and mitigate for bias so their products champion the needs of our most marginalized learners?

 - Define AI, so we are all speaking the same language